 A promising field of study would combine the 3-D refinement/derefinement of nested meshes with node movement, where the ideas presented here could be introduced.
-Good recent results have been obtained in [31] and [32] using these techniques, for determining the shape and size of the elements in anisotropic problems.
-We have introduced several results [33] to improve the mesh quality by combining smoothing techniques and local refinement.
-Recently, we have developed a new method for quality improvement of surface triangulations by using optimal local projections [34].
+Good recent results have been obtained in [26] and [27] using these techniques, for determining the shape and size of the elements in anisotropic problems.
+We have introduced several results [28] to improve the mesh quality by combining smoothing techniques and local refinement.